MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 Once a headline is written, put the post-it note in a place where the entire mob can see it during their next mob programming session.
 If you have a whiteboard by the mobbing station, often this is a good place to keep them.

+In future mob programming sessions, often the same area becomes a place for people in the mob to write topics to discuss at the end of a session.

 ## Establish social rules

 Asking about physical layouts, while important, is less important than getting to heat - how people communicated and interacted during the session.